 Portland clearly has a passion for food carts, and a passion for coffee, so it was no surprise that a local decided to combine the two concepts.
 Tony (“Tonx”) Konecny tipped me off to Andrea Spella’s trailer near the Ace Hotel, saying the owner produced his favorite shot of espresso from the past year on his manual machine.
 The idea of a coffee trailer is a romantic notion, so I was probably predisposed to like Andrea’s operation.
 Still, he did manage to deliver carefully crafted espresso and macchiato using “hand roasted” coffee beans.

-The Spella Caffe trailer has occupied the Southeast corner of a food cart village for two-and-a-half years.
+Spella Caffe‘s trailer has occupied the Southeast corner of a food cart village since 2006.
 Spella roasts his coffee beans off-site.

-Spella pulled a lever to extract a shot of espresso ($1.75) with rich color, a healthy amount of crema and a nice finish.
+Spella pulled a lever to extract a shot of espresso ($1.75) with rich color, healthy crema and a nice finish.
 Was this the best shot of espresso I’ve had in the past year?
 No, but it certainly exceeded most coffeehouse experiences.

 Spella’s macchiato ($2) featured exactly the right amount of milk and foam.